-- Design collaborations: As a footwear company, our design collaborations provide opportunities for talented artists, designers, and creators to gain broader awareness for their work.
-We are committed to collaborating with Native artists/designers and are currently exploring potential partners for a future collection.
+- Design collaborations: As a footwear company, our design collaborations provide opportunities for talented artists, designers, and creators to receive recognition for their work.
+We are committed to collaborating with Native artists/designers and are currently exploring potential partners for future collections.

 - Business relationships: We work with a wide range of vendors and suppliers, for everything from footwear materials to packaging to paper products.
 Whenever possible, we are seeking out Native-owned businesses as potential business partners.